Soft skills & personality

 “Mens sana in corpore sano – a healthy mind in a healthy body”.

-To ensure that you shine with confidence at work and in your private life, you should therefore take care of your body at an early stage.
+So that you shine with confidence at work and in your private life, you should take care of your body at an early stage.

 Therefore, follow the recommendation of the World Health Organization (WHO):